-Planning a family vacation to Grand Canyon National Park?
-To get the most out of a trip to the planet's most famous chasm, you may need to do a bit of research.
-This guide provides savvy tips on how best to get there, where to sleep and eat, and what to do once you gaze out at the geologic masterpiece and wonder, "What next?"
+Planning a family vacation to the Grand Canyon?
+This guide provides savvy tips on how to get to Grand Canyon National Park, where to sleep and eat, and what to do in addition to gazing out at this geologic masterpiece.

-You have three options to fly and drive to the Grand Canyon:
+You have three options for flying in and driving to the Grand Canyon:

-Travel Tip: As an alternative, opt for this longer, more scenic route from the airport: From U.S. I--17, detour on State Routes 179 and 89A to admire the striking, red buttes and mesas of Sedona, Arizona.
-Not including stops, this route adds about 45 minutes to your driving time.
+Travel Tip: As an alternative, opt for this more scenic route: From I-17, take state routes 179 and 89A through Sedona, Arizona, to admire the striking red buttes and mesas.

-Directions: Travel southeast via U.S. Highway 93, Interstate Highway 40 and State Route 64.
+Get to the Grand Canyon: Drive about 275 miles southeast via U.S. Highway 93, Interstate 40 and state Route 64.

-Travel Tips: If time permits while driving I-40 through Arizona, consider a side trip to explore Grand Canyon Caverns via State Route 66.
-(Budget about two and a half hours for drive time and 45 minutes for a cavern tour.)
-Kids will be wowed by the 21-story elevator descent below the desert to the largest dry caverns in the United States, which are illuminated to show off the unique rock and crystal formations.
+Travel Tip: If time permits while driving I-40 through Arizona, consider a side trip to explore Grand Canyon Caverns via state Route 66.
+(Plan about 45 minutes for a cavern tour.)
+Kids will be wowed by the 21-story elevator descent below the desert to the largest dry caverns in the U.S., which are illuminated to show off the unique rock and crystal formations.